This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 Our Verdict

-OnePlus 12 wins on value and charging speed, while Samsung Galaxy S24 Ultra excels in longevity and professional features—choose based on your priorities.
+OnePlus wins on price and charging speed, Samsung wins on longevity and features—pick based on your upgrade cycle and whether you need that S Pen.

 Key Differences